tepn11/problemset/README.md

 ]
 ```

-`doAsync` should apply `asyncOp` for all elements in the input array.
-Each application of `asyncOp` should be either executed in series or parallel depending on how the elements are arranged.
-If the elements are bundled together in an array, then `asyncOp` will be applied in these elements in parallel.
+`doAsync` should apply `asyncOp` for all elements in `input`.
+Each application of `asyncOp` should be either executed in series or parallel with each other depending on how they are arranged.
+If the elements are bundled together in an array, then `asyncOp` will be applied in parallel.

 ##### Example Usage
 ```js